AlishanNaqvi/Tetris/README.md

 # Tetris 🎮

-A modern version of the classic Tetris game built using JavaScript, HTML, and CSS.
+A modern version of the classic Tetris game built using JavaScript, TypeScript, and CSS.
 Enjoy the nostalgia with smooth animations, responsive controls, and a sleek design.

 ---